 Create a topic and subscription, which includes specifying the endpoint to which the Pub/Sub server should send requests:

-gcloud alpha pubsub topics create YOUR_TOPIC_NAME gcloud alpha pubsub subscriptions create YOUR_SUBSCRIPTION_NAME \ --topic YOUR_TOPIC_NAME \ --push-endpoint \ https://YOUR_APP_ID.appspot.com/pubsub/push?token=YOUR_TOKEN \ --ack-deadline 3
+gcloud beta pubsub topics create YOUR_TOPIC_NAME gcloud beta pubsub subscriptions create YOUR_SUBSCRIPTION_NAME \ --topic YOUR_TOPIC_NAME \ --push-endpoint \ https://YOUR_APP_ID.appspot.com/pubsub/push?token=YOUR_TOKEN \ --ack-deadline 3

 app.yamlto set the environment variables for your project ID, topic, and verification token: